ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

     Do not attempt to test legacy codebase or data science workflows yet.
     It will very likely take you at least 3-4 months to get comfortable with the basics of testing.

-    If possible use a small side project at work where your hands are free to move.
+    If possible use a small side project at work where your hands are free to move, safe from the nasty hands of a greedy product manager.
     :::

-1. Please be sure to wait until you discover some dramatic issue in production like loosing financial transactions or that you have a very strong bias in your model, before incorporating any kind of testing strategy.
+1. Please be sure to wait until you discover some catastrophic production failure before incorporating any kind of testing strategy.
+    You want to loose financial transactions or have a very strong bias in your model exposed to your users, that will motivate you.

     Imagine after 6 months of crunching and regurgitating code, saying to your Product Manager, that suddenly you want to write tests because one day you woke up and decided you cared about quality (hopefully after reading this rant).